gizm00/katacoda_scenarios/test/step2.md

+## Registering the data pipeline
-Switch to the _IDE tab_
+Switch to the _IDE tab_.
+There will be a slight lag while the environment connects to the IDE port.

-In the file list you will see a folder `airflow`.
-Open `airflow.cfg` for editing
+In the file list under `ROOT` you will see a folder `airflow`.
+Under this folder open `airflow.cfg` for editing

 We need to tell Airflow where to find our dag definition.
-Change the following line to point to `/root/dags`:
+Change the `dags_folder` line to:
-`dags_folder = /root/dags`
+`dags_folder = /root/dags`{{copy}}

 To the right of the _IDE Tab_ you will see a **+** sign.
 Click this and select "Open New Terminal"